How Grocery Retailers Can Keep QA Teams Engaged and Retain Employees

 December 12, 2022

 Your buyers, category managers, and quality inspectors are an invaluable part of your team.
 Given the current labor challenges in the food industry, it’s critical to retain these employees.
-While we are hearing feedback from the industry that these QA roles are relatively stable compared to other staff, it’s important to focus on increasing engagement to ensure long-term stability.
+While we are hearing feedback from the industry that these Quality Assurance (QA) roles are relatively stable compared to other staff, it’s important to focus on increasing engagement to ensure long-term stability.

 Here are 5 strategies to boost your QA team’s engagement and retention.

 Your training program is the foundation of employee retention since it determines whether your team is equipped to succeed.
 When employees feel they are doing their job well and have the resources they need to succeed, they are more likely to stay and grow with your organization.